Blendify/blender-manual/trunk/blender_docs/manual/editors/sequencer/strips/meta.rst

 A Meta-Strip spans from the beginning of the first strip to the end of the last one, and condenses all channels into a single strip.
 Separating (ungrouping) them restores them to their relative positions and channels.

+Make Meta Strip :kbd:`Ctrl-G`
    To create a Meta-Strip select all the strips you want to group, and :kbd:`Ctrl-G` to group them.
+UnMeta Strip :kbd:`Alt-G`
    If you choose to delete a Meta-Strip and want to keep the strips inside, use :kbd:`Alt-G`.

 .. figure:: /images/editors_sequencer_strips_meta.png